progwebtec/classes-module/content/classes/ss2025/m1/assignments/assignment_01.md

 ---
-title: Learn TDD with a Code Kata
+title: Assignment 01 - TDD Kata
 author: kleinen
-weight: 30
+weight: 10
 draft: false
 source: https://github.com/htw-imi-media-programming/kata-scaffold
 ---

 In this assignment you work on a simple Coding Kata - FizzBuzz - to practice Test Driven Design.

-You can work alone on this or in pairs.
+Please work on this exercise in pairs.
+Both of you need to hand in the same report.

 ## Hand-In
-You will hand in a report and the source code for this assignment as part of the first lab report.
+You will hand in a written report in pdf format and a link to the source code repo.
 Make sure to keep a logbook with notes of anything that you observe to ease writing the report later.

 ## Assignment